2008 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 The Obverse Of The 2008 Half Dollar

-The front features President Kennedy’s left-facing profile at the center.
-“LIBERTY” curves along the top edge, while “IN GOD WE TRUST” appears on the left side.
-The year “2008” sits at the bottom right.
-The mint mark (P,D,S) appears below Kennedy’s neck area.
+The front of the coin shows President Kennedy’s left-facing portrait at center.
+“LIBERTY” arcs along the top rim, while “IN GOD WE TRUST” appears to the left, and “2008” sits at the bottom right.

 The Reverse Of The 2008 Half Dollar